-9. Lease obligations
+10. Lease obligations

 Effective June 1, 2016, the Company entered into a lease agreement for a building to be used for storing samples, core shack, processing core and accommodations.
 The building is located in St. Lewis, in the Province of Newfoundland and Labrador.
 The monthly rent was \$7,000 per month with the lease expiring on December 31, 2022.
 At the end of the lease term, the Company had the option to extend the lease by five years or to purchase the property at the appraised value.
-Subsequent to November 30, 2020, the Company exercised the purchase option and acquired the building for \$210,000 (Note 18).
-The Company reassessed the right-of-use assets and lease liability on November 30, 2020 based on the estimation that the future lease payments would change since the Company was reasonably certain that it would exercise the purchase option.
-As a result of the reassessment, the Company derecognized the carrying value of the original right-of-use asset and the lease liability, and some lease amounts in accounts payable relating to the building.
+In December 2020, the Company exercised the purchase option and acquired the building for \$210,000 plus acquisition costs.
+The Company reassessed the right-ofuse assets and lease liability on November 30, 2020 based on the estimation that the future lease payments would change since the Company was reasonably certain that it would exercise the purchase option.
+As a result of the reassessment, the Company derecognized the carrying value of the original right-of-use asset and the lease liability, and some lease amounts in accounts payable relating to the building, and recognized a new lease liability and right-of-use asset of \$210,000 respectively, which is the purchase price of the building.
 Due to the short period between the December 17, 2020 closing date of the purchase and the November 30, 2020 reassessment date, the effect of the time value of money to the \$210,000 lease payment was immaterial and disregarded.
 Accordingly, the Company recorded a gain on lease amendment of \$58,500.
+On completion of the building purchase, the right-of-use asset and the lease liability were eliminated.

 Effective July 1, 2019, the Company entered into a lease agreement for a vehicle.
-The monthly lease is \$1,179 per month with the lease expiring on June 30, 2021.
+The monthly lease was \$1,179 per month with the lease expiring on June 30, 2021.